Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $50,000 has been successfully paid and recorded.
+* The amount of $14,382 has been successfully paid and recorded.
-* The remaining amount payable for the deposit is USD 14,382.
+* Your payment transaction has been successfully completed.